MBuffenoir/ansible-exoscale-nginx/README.md

 ##Requirements

-Besides an account on Exoscale the only needed tools are Ansible and cs

-    $ pip install Ansible
+First get access to the playbooks by cloning the repository:

+    $ git clone git@github.com:MBuffenoir/ansible-exoscale-nginx.git

+All the needed tools (Ansible and cs) are listed in the requirements.txt file and you can install them with a simple:

-    $ pip install cs
+    $ pip install -r requirements

-As per cs documentation, export the following values in your shell:
+As per cs (documentation)[https://github.com/exoscale/cs], export the following values in your shell:

 ```
 CLOUDSTACK_ENDPOINT="https://api.exoscale.ch/compute"